 When employees feel motivated, they are more likely to be productive.
 Bloomberg recently reported falling motivational levels in US employees, finding that the majority of employees are not highly motivated – directly impacting productivity.
 The Guardian found that managers are fundamental in instilling and maintaining motivation in their teams – and that means tapping into the needs of each employee.

 There is a theory that states there are three driving factors for human motivation: achievement, affiliation and power.
-Every employee will be driven by at least one of these and possibly a combination of the three:
+Every employee will be driven by at least one of these – possibly a combination of all three.

 - Achievement is all about accomplishing goals, taking calculated risks, receiving constructive feedback, and for the most part working alone to help achieve these goals.

 - Affiliation is working with others, feeling liked and valued, having a preference for working collaboratively and a dislike of taking risks.